-Many desires—including survival, stability, human rights, happiness, freedom, justice, and morality—may motivate a character to take action against their society in this style of story.
-It’s also worth nothing that many stories that feature a Character vs. Society conflict also have strong internal conflicts that are intricately and inherently tied to the main character’s external struggle.
+Many desires — including survival, stability, human rights, happiness, freedom, justice, and morality — may motivate a character to take action against their society in this style of story.
+It’s also worth noting that many stories that feature a Character vs. Society conflict also have strong internal conflicts that are intricately and inherently tied to the main character’s external struggle.

 Examples of stories that feature strong Character vs. Society conflicts include:

 - The Giver by Lois Lowry

 - Mockingjay by Suzanne Collins

 3. Character vs. Nature

 Perhaps the simplest of all types of external conflict, in stories that feature a Character vs. Nature storyline, the main character struggles against an animal, the weather, or the terrain, most often motivated by simple survival.